KingSora/react-as/README.md

 If the deepest root element is not an intrinsic type but something else, the transformation is considered unsuccessful and you can decide with the `strategy` option how to handle the case.

-To not transform already known results over and over again, the library has a caching system where you can opt. out from with the `cache` option if you want.

 ## API

 As already mentioned, the package has two main functions: